On the question of second sound in germanium: A theoretical viewpoint: Discussion

 Given these observations, how are we to explain the experimental data in Beardo et al.?
 First, it should be emphasized that temperature waves have not been directly observed, but rather a proxy metric (i.e., phase lag) is interpreted within a model that assumes \textit{a priori} wave-like behavior that is limited to $\omega \tau<0.1$.
 Past FDTR and time domain thermoreflectance (TDTR) experiments have been modeled within the BTE ~\cite{regner2014analytical,koh2014nonlocal,yang2015heating,hua2017experimental} and the solutions to the BTE obtained here contain the flexibility to predict (or fit) the phase lag.

 Second, the `spectrality' of the heat source is not captured in the current HHE.
-Non-thermal sources have been shown to impact the temperature response~\cite{chiloyan2020thermal}.
 In previous analyses of FDTR experiments, it was shown that the inclusion of a two temperature model for the metal transducer removed much of the non-diffusive behaviour of the substrate~\cite{wilson2014anisotropic,regner2015interpretation}.
-Notably, by modeling of the transducer, the frequency domain representation of TDTR measurements on silicon were captured by a diffusive model up to a modulation frequency of 1 GHz~\cite{collins2014examining}.
+Notably, by modeling of the transducer, the frequency domain representation of TDTR measurements were captured by a diffusive model up to a modulation frequency of 1 GHz~\cite{collins2014examining}.
 While there is no metal transducer in Ref.~\cite{beardo2021observation}, the thermalization of hot electrons requires careful treatment~\cite{tong2021toward}.
-The computational cost of numerically simulating the 3D experimental configuration remains impractical, nonetheless, it has not been ruled out that the inclusion of such non-thermal sources \textit{without invoking second sound or phonon hydrodynamics} in the DUGKS-based solutions to the RTA-BTE would recover the experimental data.
+The computational cost of numerically simulating the 3D experimental configuration with the inclusion of electron dynamics remains impractical, nonetheless, it has not been ruled out that the addition of such physics \textit{without invoking second sound or phonon hydrodynamics} in the DUGKS-based solutions to the RTA-BTE would recover the experimental data.

 Finally, and most crucially, our BTE solutions demonstrate the absence of a microscopic mechanism for the occurrence of measurable second sound in germanium: the lack of strong normal scattering eliminates the occurrence of drifting second sound, the eigenvalues of the collision matrix eliminate the possibility of driftless second sound and the lack of resonance in temperature response in the mid to high heating frequencies eliminates the `other type' of second sound.